Religion in International Affairs

 The initiative invites proposals from a variety of institutions that work to deepen interdisciplinary understanding of the role of religion in world affairs, including academic, public policy and media organizations.
 We also seek to foster collaborations across these sectors.
 While grant-making focuses on institutions in the United States, we encourage proposals that develop sustainable conversations and relationships with colleagues and institutional partners in many parts of the world.

 - Support for universities may include efforts to work across disciplines and programs, bringing together faculty and graduate students in fields such as international relations, anthropology, religious studies, politics, rhetoric and communication, journalism, and area studies.
-The initiative also supports comparative research projects that may include collaborations across institutions and countries (see, for example, grants to the University of California, Berkeley on the Politics of Religious Freedom; George Washington University on Islam in a Changing Middle East; The New School on Sacred Landscapes and Sustainability in the Himalaya).
+The initiative also supports comparative research projects that may include collaborations across institutions and countries (see, for example, grants to the University of California, Berkeley for the Politics of Religious Freedom; George Washington University for Islam in a Changing Middle East; The New School for Sacred Landscapes and Sustainability in the Himalaya).

 - As the media is often a bridge between the university and the policy world, the initiative encourages collaborative work that links scholarship, journalism, and a variety of media platforms (see, for example, grant to the University of Southern California for a partnership with GlobalPost.com).
 In some instances we support media production (see, for example, grants to The Bureau for International Reporting and Faith Matters).
 We also invite proposals that deepen understanding of how the media and new digital technologies are shaping both religious practices and knowledge about religion and politics.

 - Policy organizations are encouraged to develop proposals that reach beyond the applicant institution and engage with scholars, public intellectuals, journalists and other relevant partners, both in the U.S. and abroad (see, for example, grants to the Center for Strategic & International Studies).